hashicorp/terraform-website/content/source/docs/enterprise/before-installing/rhel-requirements.html.md

 ## Install Requirements

-* RedHat Enterprise Linux version 7.4 - 7.8.
+* A [supported version](https://www.terraform.io/docs/enterprise/before-installing/index.html#operating-system-requirements) of RedHat Enterprise Linux.
 * Docker 1.13.1 (available in RHEL extras), or Docker EE version 17.06 through 18.x (Docker v19.x is currently unsupported.)
 The later versions are not available in the standard RHEL yum repositories.
    * For Docker EE, [these](https://docs.docker.com/install/linux/docker-ee/rhel/) are the explicit RHEL instructions to follow.
    * For Docker from RHEL extras, the following should enable the RHEL extras repository: